johnstaveley/RaspberryPiControl/README.md

 You can use the IoT Hub explorer to send direct messages to the Raspberry Pi and control its hardware using the 'ControlAction' direct method and following json package:
 {
-	"Method": SetRelay, GetRelay, SetServo, SetText, SetOutput, GetInput "Number": Value of the hardware if applicable "Value": 0 or 1 for relays and 0 to 1 for servos "Message": When writing to the screen, the message to send }
+	"Method": SetRelay, GetRelay, SetServo, SetText, SetOutput, GetInput, SetPwm "Number": Value of the hardware if applicable. -1 to 15 for Pwm "Value": 0 or 1 for relays and 0 to 1 for servos and pwm "Message": When writing to the screen, the message to send }